hasura/ddn-comments/README.md

   - Other indexing recommendations - `project_members(project_id, user_id, role)`,  `project_members(user_id, role)`,  `comments(user_id, created_at)`
 - Implement proper access control to ensure users can only interact with threads and comments they have permission to view or modify.

-This structure provides a solid foundation for implementing a Liveblocks-like comments system in your console frontend, supporting the key features of threaded discussions, mentions, and notifications.